There's a template in ZapWorks Studio that accompanies this article called "360 Degree Panorama".

 - The UV coordinates are mapped so that photo sphere images appear correctly when they are set as the material of a photo sphere object

-As the video on the right demonstrates, adding a photo sphere object inside an AttitudeOrient node, then setting the material to a photo sphere image, is all that is necessary to create a full 360 degree panorama effect.
+As the video below demonstrates, adding a photo sphere object inside an AttitudeOrient node, then setting the material to a photo sphere image, is all that is necessary to create a full 360 degree panorama effect.